1. Three Minute Reads!

 4. A Picture Paints a Thousand Words.

 Make sure that you upload a captivating banner picture to go with your story.
-On ReadWave you have access to over 100,000 free images to go with your story.
 To put it bluntly: if your story doesn't have a great picture then it won't be successful online.
+The ideal dimensions for a ReadWave picture are 1600 by 550 pixels.

 6. Share your Story.